We value our native vegetation for the important role it plays across our landscape.

 The Vegetation Management Act 1999 is state legislation that protects remnant and regrowth vegetation on freehold land and state land.
 It can also protect certain non-remnant vegetation on state land.

-The Queensland Department of Natural Resources, Mines and Energy (DNRME) administers the Vegetation Management Act 1999.
+The Queensland Department of Resources (DOR) administers the Vegetation Management Act 1999.

-To find out if you need a permit to clear state-protected remnant vegetation, please visit DNRME or call them on 13 58 34.
+To find out if you need a permit to clear state-protected remnant vegetation, please visit DOR or call them on 13 58 34.

 Native habitat tree